+Lyo-what???
 That’s what it’s called when you freeze dry something.
-When it comes to food, it’s the ultimate food preservation and storage option.
+When it comes to food, a home freeze dryer may be the ultimate food preservation and storage option.

-While working on an article on food dehydration, we found our way into the realm of freeze drying food.
+While researching food dehydration, we found our way into the realm of freeze drying food.
 A GardensAll community member and contributing writer, Kathie Chambers Underwood has a freeze dryer for home use, and shares her photos and experience for you.

 “It’s great.
 Only one company makes non-commercial freeze dryers and that’s Harvest Right.
 We have their medium size unit.
 It is an amazing preservation method.